 Persisting Through Underwhelming Marks

 Many of you may have started your preparation on MedEntry and found that you may not be achieving the scores you hoped for, and let me tell you, you’re not the only one!
-Many people at the start of their UCAT preparation lose confidence in themselves and can’t see themselves achieving the scores they need.
+Many people lose confidence during their UCAT preparation and can’t see themselves achieving the scores they hope to attain.
 I know this for a fact because I was one of those people not too long ago.

-When I first started my UCAT preparation with MedEntry I was doing quite poorly and that too for a significant period of time.
-When doing drills I was consistently in the lower range of marks and in practice exams I was getting in the 40th percentile and even lower sometimes.
-I had MedEntry for about 1.5 years and found that these poor scores persisted through the first 6 months of my prep.
-During this period my confidence was low and I thought there was no way I was going to get the 90+ UCAT that I had hoped for.
-It was quite difficult to stay motivated towards my preparation as I wasn’t seeing any improvement and didn’t see the point in spending effort for a test I clearly wasn’t going to succeed in.
+When I first started my UCAT preparation with MedEntry, I was doing quite poorly for a significant period of time.
+When doing UCAT subtest mocks I was consistently in the lower range of marks, and in UCAT practice exams I was getting in the 40th percentile or lower.
+I found that these poor scores persisted through the first couple of months of my preparation.
+During this period my confidence was low and I thought there was no way I was going to get the 90+ percentile that I had hoped for.
+It was quite difficult to stay motivated for UCAT as I wasn’t seeing any improvement and didn’t see the point in spending effort for a test I believed I wasn’t going to succeed in.
 However, it was so important that I worked through that period and kept getting better bit by bit.

-After that difficult first period I noticed improvement over the next 6 months.
-I started achieving 60th-70th percentile on practice exams and by the last 6 months I was consistently achieving very high scores in drills and exams which will be the case for you if you remain dedicated to you UCAT preparation.
+After that difficult first period I noticed improvement over the next few months.
+I started achieving 60th-70th percentile on practice exams and my confidence bolstered.
+By the last couple of months I was consistently achieving very high scores in UCAT subtest mocks and UCAT practice exams which will be the case for you as well if you remain dedicated to your UCAT preparation.

 In essence what I am trying to say is that while you may not be happy with your scores right now, you just have to keep working hard, practicing and believing in yourself as this will set you up with the best chance of succeeding in the UCAT.

 Written by Vinay, a 99th percentile MedEntry student who is currently studying medicine.